Michelle Wu: Advocacy for free public transport

 Wu proposed eliminating fares for local public transit.
 Wu argued that the MBTA should explore the possibility of eliminating fares in a January 31, 2019 op-ed published in The Boston Globe.
 Later in 2019, she and fellow councilor Kim Janey proposed making the MBTA Route 28 bus fare-free.
 Janey would later fund a pilot program to make the bus route fare-free for three months while acting mayor in 2021.
 As mayor, Wu extended the pilot on the route 28 bus, adding two additional routes to serve other lower-income areas of the city free of charge for all riders beginning March 1, 2022, and extending for two years.
 The charges were picked up by the city using funds from $8 million in federal pandemic relief funds.
-Wu's advocacy is seen as popularizing the idea of fare-free public transportation in Boston.
+Her advocacy is seen as popularizing the idea of fare-free public transportation in Boston.
 Crediting Wu as a leader on fare-free public transit, in January 2021, the editorial board of The Boston Globe endorsed the idea of making the city's buses fare-free.
-Wu's promotion of fare-free public transit also inspired Lawrence, Massachusetts mayor Daniel Rivera to implement it in his city.
+Her promotion of fare-free public transit also inspired Lawrence, Massachusetts mayor Daniel Rivera to implement it in his city.

 Other matters addressed as city councilor

 Wu advocated for reforming the city's permitting system.
 Wu called for the abolition of the Boston Planning & Development Agency, which she characterized as being extremely politicized and "opaque".
 In 2019, her office published a 72-page report on the matter.
 Wu came into conflict with Mayor Walsh over his appointees to the city's Zoning Board of Appeals.

 In March 2019, the City Council unanimously passed the Good Food Purchasing Program ordinance authored by Wu.
 The ordinance set new requirements for public food purchasers, such as Boston Public Schools.

 In June 2014, the Boston City Council unanimously passed an ordinance Wu coauthored with fellow councilwoman Ayanna Pressley, which prohibits Boston's city government, "from contracting with any health insurer that denies coverage or discriminates in the amount of premium, policy fees, or rates charged...because of gender identity or expression".
 This ordinance guaranteed healthcare (including gender reassignment surgery, hormone therapy, and mental health services) to transgender city employees and dependents.
-Wu called the ordinance, "a matter of equity and of fairness".
+Wu called the ordinance, "a matter of equity and of fairness."
 The ordinance had the support of Mayor Walsh prior to its passage.

 Wu partnered with fellow councilor Kim Janey to probe the city's process for awarding municipal contracts.
 Their findings were the impetus for a subsequent move by the city to start looking at ways to diversify the recipients of city contracts.